ferrandusqui31/Draw-c/README.md

 ### *Before READingME*
 I'm writing this so I can make it public.
 Maybe in the future I'll put everything in order, but at the moment this will be a bit of a mess (for as long as I'm that lazy).

+## Brief tutorial
+- Left click to create a circle
+- Hold and release mouse right button to create a rectangle
+- Mouse wheel to increase and decrease circle's radius
+- Ctrl + Z to undo
+- Ctrl + Y to redo
+- Press C to clear the canvas
+- Escape to exit the program

 ## Contributing
 You're free to contribute, but I don't guarantee I'll add your features.